Poonsri14/Credit_Risk_Analysis/README.md

 The above pictures are showing the balanced accuracy score and the precision and recall scores of all six machine learning models.

-From the confusion matrix results, the precision for the bad loan applications is low, indicating a large number of false positives, which indicates an unreliable positive classification.
-The recall is also low for the bad loan applications, which is indicative of a large number of false negatives.
-The F1 score is also low (33).
+From the over, under, and combination sampling results, the balanced accuracy scores are low which are 0.67, 0.54, and 0.64, respectivly.
+The average precision scores are good.
+However, the recall scores are low for low risk credit and is reflected in dropped the F1 score as well.

-In summary, this random forest model is not good at classifying fraudulent loan applications because the model's accuracy, 0.520, and F1 score are low.
+For BalancedRandomForestClassifier and EasyEnsembleClassifier models have high model's accuracy, recall, F1 score are high (0.93).

 #### Balanced Accuracy Score and The Imbalanced Classification Report for each machine learning models